 Member acquisition cost affects your entire marketing budget, so getting an accurate picture of what you’re spending on your members is a must.

-Member engagement is an often overlooked key to sustaining a thriving membership site – but a huge part of running a successful membership business is getting your members to keep returning to your website and engaging with your content on a regular basis.
+Member engagement is an often overlooked key to sustaining a thriving membership site.
+To run a successful membership business your members need to keep returning to your website and engaging with your content on a regular basis.

 In fact, this is the fundamental way membership businesses work.